Gaming Evolution to Eve-Online from BBC Micro to PC

 Frontier: Elite II

-By the time I got hold of Frontier, I had an Amiga 500 which could play better games thanks to its superior hardware.
-Frontier brings the open-ended gameplay of Elite into a better galaxy and extended the gameplay.
+By the time I got hold of Frontier, I had an Amiga 500, which could play better games thanks to its superior hardware.
+Frontier brings Elite's open-ended gameplay into a better galaxy and extends the gameplay.
 There wasn't a plot to Frontier; instead, you could explore space, trade (legally or illegally), carry out missions for the military, ferry passengers from system to system, engage in piracy or any combination of the above.
-As a consequence, Frontier could not be completed - you decide what to aspire to and set out to achieve it.
+Consequently, Frontier could not be completed - you decide what to aspire to and set out to achieve it.

 I have probably clocked up more hours playing Frontier than any other game.